 Elworth said Volz did not hesitate to critique a speaker who interrupted an audience member as they started to ask a question.
 In fact, she called Elworth on it at least once in the seminar presentations.

 Volz’s coaching, coupled with multiple semesters as a coach in the seminar course, further honed Elworth’s presentation skills.
 After a short stint in industry, Elworth returned to Rice as a postdoctoral research fellow and continued presenting his work in various settings.
-The 2021 Keck poster competition felt like familiar ground.
+The poster competition felt like familiar ground.

-“The SARS-CoV-2 virus causes the disease we know as COVID-19.
-Traces of the virus found in wastewater indicates that people in the area producing that wastewater have experienced some form of the disease.
-Identifying how much of the virus’ RNA is in the weekly wastewater samples is a very promising way to try and model how many cases of COVID are in each area of Houston.
-I just proposed we expand that wastewater testing infrastructure to include a broad array of disease causing pathogens.”
+“Traces of a virus found in municipal wastewater indicate that populations in the area shedding that wastewater are carrying the pathogen.
+Identifying how much of the virus’ RNA is in weekly wastewater samples is a highly promising way to model case trends across urban sectors.
+I proposed we expand that wastewater testing infrastructure to include a broad array of disease-causing pathogens.”

-He had only been working with Stadler for a few months when the Keck conference took place.
+He had only been working with Stadler for a few months when the conference took place.
 “I knew the strengths of my own poster, but there was a lot of amazing research and extremely talented individuals all around me,” he said.
-“I was obviously competing against the best of the best.
-To win an award with that caliber of researchers was especially gratifying to me.
+“To win an award with that caliber of researchers was especially gratifying to me.
 It is something I will always be proud of.”